Basic brioche hat pattern

 Round 2 (Brioche purl round): *(sl1yo, brp 1)*, repeat till the end of round.

 There will be two sl1yo when the round changes because knit round ends with sl1yo and purl round begins with sl1yo.
+You can place a stitch marker at the beginning of round to make it easier to spot.
 If you are unsure how to do the setup this please check this very helpful youtube video.

 Round 3 (Brioche knit round): *(brk, sl1yo) *, repeat till the end of round.